MonashMath/SCI1022/Git.md

 +----[SHA256]-----+
 ```

-> *__Note:__* In the likely case you do not fully understand what the `ssh-keygen` command does, nor what do their flags and arguments mean, that is ok, even if you are not 100% sure of what you are doing.
+> *__Note:__* In the likely case you do not fully understand what the `ssh-keygen` command does, nor what do their flags and arguments mean, don't worry.
 It is important that you acquire the ability to follow a list of commands even without completely understanding them.
 If you are interested, you can read more about SSH keys [here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

-> *__Note:__* When generating the private key above, we did not actually provide any passphrase, we just hit the Return key, which means no passphrase.
-However, it is, in general, **highly recommended** to have a  passphrase.
+> *__Note:__* When generating the private key above, we did not actually provide any passphrase, we just hit the Return key, which means no passphrase was supplied.
+However in general it is **highly recommended** to have a  passphrase.
 The passphrase is used as an additional protection of your private key in case it is stolen.
 In particular, it is used to cipher the contents of the private key before storing it into the `id_rsa` file.
-We did not actually use it for simplicity, i.e., in order to avoid Git asking it in the command-line each time that we have to interact with GitHub.
+We did not actually use it for simplicity, i.e., in order to avoid Git prompting us for the passphrase in the command-line each time that we have to interact with GitHub.
-In any case, even with a passphrase, one can avoid Git asking it using the so-called [SSH Agent](https://en.wikipedia.org/wiki/Ssh-agent).
+In any case, even with a passphrase, one can prevent Git from asking for it using the so-called [SSH Agent](https://en.wikipedia.org/wiki/Ssh-agent).
 The usage of SSH Agent is, however, out of the scope of this tutorial.

 If the command succeeded, there should be (at least) two different files in the `~/.ssh/` folder named `id_rsa` and `id_rsa.pub`: